magdziorhej/Python-Exercises/README.md

-# pythonn
+# Python Exercises

 This is my repository where I will upload my Python exercises.
+I will try my best to make it shine ✨